Henock-Yonas/Sale-And-Rent-Flutter-Application/README.md

 # Sale-And-Rent-Flutter-Application
-flutter apllication usen for rent and sale houses
+flutter application used for rent and sale houses